adarnimrod/ssl-ca/README.rst

 ######

 This utility automates generating an SSL certificate authority, keys and signed certificates.
-The only dependecy is openssl.
-The usage in mind is testing and internal environments, therefore some security measures (like revokation) are not available in the current implemetation.
+The dependencies are: OpenSSL, cURL git and make (for testing and installation, although you can just copy the file).
+The use case in mind is testing and internal environments, therefore some security measures (like revocation) are not available in the current implementation.

 Installation
 ------------